 Your studies will embrace the all-important subject of the growing children’s literature market, including its changing nature, the role of translation and the impact of adaptation.

 All of your modules will be delivered through blended learning.
 Each will begin with a period of guided reading, with your personal studies supported by online fora, discussions, tutorials and other resources on our Learning Management System.
 You will also attend one week of on-site, intensive teaching for each module.
 This will include lectures, seminars, workshops, student presentations and student-led discussions.
 For the rest of your studies, including your major project, you will continue to receive weekly tutorial support in essay writing via email or Skype.

-All your studies will be supported by a teaching team comprising experts in the field of children’s literature, including Professor Eugene Giddens (co-author of Lewis Carroll’s Alice’s Adventures in Wonderland and Through the Looking-Glass: A Publishing History) and Dr Mick Gowar, who has written or edited more than 120 books for children and young people.
+All your studies will be supported by a teaching team comprising experts in the field of children’s literature, including Professor Eugene Giddens (co-author of Lewis Carroll’s Alice’s Adventures in Wonderland and Through the Looking-Glass: A Publishing History).

 You will also have the chance to attend both internal and external events, such as talks by guest speakers and national conferences.

 Our MA Children’s Literature is developed with working professionals in mind.
 If you are a teacher, librarian, publisher or scholar and want to specialise in working with children’s literature, this course will help to enhance your professional and intellectual development.
 There are also many other fields that require the combination of market awareness, critical / analytical understanding and research skills that you will develop.

 You will show your progress on the course through a variety of methods relevant to each individual module.
 These will include presentations, book reviews, essays, and a reading portfolio that can be shared with other students using our online learning environment.